reiggrau/websocket-connect4/README.md

 ## Add the game logic

-In the handler() coroutine, you’re going to initialize a game:
+In the handler() coroutine, you're going to initialize a game:

 ```python
 # /app.py